Goal setting is generally accepted as good practice in sport.

 Is your lead generation goal ambitious enough?

 The reason for the question and the focus on ‘ambition’ is the impact it has on the way you think and the way you act.
 Modest goals will have you thinking modestly and acting modestly.
-Ambitious goals will have you thinking and acting in ambitious ways – if you take the ambitious goal seriously of course.
+Ambitious goals will have you thinking and acting in ambitious ways – if you take the ambitious goals seriously of course.

 Only you can decide on what’s ‘ridiculous’, what’s ‘ambitious’ and what’s ‘modest’.
 ‘Ridiculous’ and ‘modest’ result in little progress – ‘modest’ goals lack energy and ‘ridiculous’ goals lack belief.
 Both result in failure.